anttipessa/restful-marketplace/README.md

 ## Installation (development and production separately)

 ### For development
-First of all, modify the Vagrantfile used so that it forwards also port 3001 which is reserved for React in this project.
-Add the following line to Vagrantfile under "Open ports" part:

-- config.vm.network "forwarded_port", guest: 3001, host: 3001   # React

-Next step:

 Copy `.env.dist` in the root with the name `.env` (note the dot in the beginning of the file).
 This can be done on terminal with: